ABOUT THE JOHNS HOPKINS SCHOOL OF EDUCATION

 The School of Education also develops and enriches its programs—and serves educators across the country and around the world—through nationally recognized research hubs: the Center for Research and Reform in Education, the Center for Safe and Healthy Schools, the Center for Social Organization of Schools; the Center for Technology in Education, the IDEALS Institute, and the Institute for Education Policy.
 The school also participates in major interdisciplinary programs at Johns Hopkins, such as the Science of Learning Institute and the 21st Century Cities Initiative, and partners with Morgan State University and Baltimore City Public Schools in operating the innovative elementary-middle school Henderson-Hopkins.

 The Johns Hopkins School of Education’s Master of Science in Education collaboration degree program with Urban Teachers has been specifically designed to equip program participants with the knowledge and practices needed to become a highly effective classroom teacher.
 It is a clinically-based master’s that focuses on core content as well as special education, preparing Urban Teachers participants to meet the needs of all children.
 It is not enough to just know the content; Urban Teachers educators must be able to demonstrate their content knowledge through the instructional decisions they make for children.
 For example, Urban Teachers educators must not only know the seven mathematical practices that undergird mathematics instruction, they must also be able to manifest this knowledge in highly engaging and rigorous learning experiences that they create for students every day.

-The Urban Teachers program offers three (3) separate programs of study specializations.
-Participants accepted by both by Urban Teachers and the Johns Hopkins School of Education are placed into one of these three program of study specializations:
+The MS, Education program, Urban Teachers option offers three separate programs of study.
+Participants accepted by both by Urban Teachers and the Johns Hopkins School of Education are placed into one of these three programs of study: